Xiaofeng-Tan/FG-Diff/README.md

 Place the extracted folder in a `./data` folder and change the configs accordingly.

 ### **Training**

-To train FGDMAD, you can select the different parameters for training the model and inference by different pattern.
-Here, we list some improtant parameters for training strategy and frequency-guided diffusion process:
+To train FGDMAD, you can configure different parameters for model training and inference.
+Here, we list some important parameters for the training strategy and frequency-guided diffusion process:
 1. Training strategy:
-   - perturbe [true / false]: Weather the model is trained by perturbation training using input perturbation;
+   - perturbe [true / false]: Whether to use perturbation training with input perturbation;
    - weight_perturbe [float number]: The magnitude of input perturbation;
-   - dct [true / false]: Weather use the DCT to obtain conditioned code.
-If false, the conditioned code will be encoder by a trainable encoder;
+   - dct [true / false]: Whether to use DCT to obtain conditioned code.
+If false, the conditioned code will be encoded by a trainable encoder;
 2. Frequency-guided diffusion process:
-    -  masked_rate_dct: The mask rate using the DCT masked.
+    - masked_rate_dct: The mask rate using DCT masking.

 You can update the parameters "data_dir", "test_path" and "dataset_path_to_robust" according to the path where the dataset is stored.
 Additionally, change the "dir_name" and TensorBoard parameters for better experiment tracking.